-- 4746 An ID Map usually consists of an Application Indicator followed by an ID Map bit field, - 4747 ending with a Full/Restricted Use bit.
-An ID Map bit field consists of a single - 4748 "MapPresent" flag bit, then (if MapPresent is '1') a number of bits equal to the length - determined from the ID Size pattern within the Application Indicator, plus one (the - 4750 Full/Restricted Use bit).
-The ID Map bit field indicates the presence/absence of encoded - data items corresponding to entries in a specific registered Primary or Alternate Base - 4752 Table.
-The choice of base table is indicated by the encoded combination of DSFID and - 4753 Application Indicator pattern that precedes the ID Map bit field.
-The MSB of the ID Map - bit field corresponds to ID Value 0 in the base table, the next bit corresponds to ID Value - 4755 1, and so on. - 4756 In a Data Packed Object's ID Map bit field, each '1' bit indicates that this Packed Object - 4757 contains an encoded occurrence of the data item corresponding to an entry in the - 4758 registered Base Table associated with this ID Map.
-Note that the valid encoded entry - may be found either in the first ("parentless") Packed Object of the chain (the one - 4760 containing the ID Map) or in an Addendum IDLPO of that chain.
-Note further that one - or more data entries may be encoded in an IDMPO, but marked "invalid" (by a Delete - entry in an Addendum IDLPO). - 4763 An ID Map shall not correspond to a Secondary ID Table instead of a Base ID Table. - Note that data items encoded in a "parentless" Data IDMPO shall appear in the same - 4765 relative order in which they are listed in the associated Base Table.
-However, additional - 4766 "out of order" data items may be added to an existing data IDMPO by appending an - 4767 Addendum IDLPO to the Object. - 4768 An ID Map cannot indicate a specific number of instances (greater than one) of the same - 4769 ID Value, and this would seemingly imply that only one data instance using a given ID - 4770 Value can be encoded in a Data IDMPO.
-However, the ID Map method needs to support - the case where more two or more encoded data items are from the same identifier "class" - 4772 (and thus share the same ID Value).
-The following mechanisms address this need: - Another data item of the same class can be encoded in an Addendum IDLPO of the IDMPO.
-Multiple occurrences of the same ID Value can appear on an ID List, each - associated with different encoded values of the Secondary ID bits. - A series of two or more encoded instances of the same "class" can be efficiently indicated by a single instance of an ID Value (or equivalently by a single ID Map bit), - if the corresponding Base Table entry defines a "Repeat" Bit (see J.2.2). - 4779 An ID Map section may contain multiple ID Maps; a null Application Indicator section - 4780 (with its AppIndicatorPresent bit set to '0') terminates the list of ID Maps.
+An ID Map usually consists of an Application Indicator followed by an ID Map bit field, ending with a Full/Restricted Use bit.
+An ID Map bit field consists of a single "MapPresent" flag bit, then (if MapPresent is '1') a number of bits equal to the length determined from the ID Size pattern within the Application Indicator, plus one (the Full/Restricted Use bit).
+The ID Map bit field indicates the presence/absence of encoded data items corresponding to entries in a specific registered Primary or Alternate Base Table.
+The choice of base table is indicated by the encoded combination of DSFID and Application Indicator pattern that precedes the ID Map bit field.
+The MSB of the ID Map bit field corresponds to ID Value 0 in the base table, the next bit corresponds to ID Value 1, and so on.

+In a Data Packed Object's ID Map bit field, each '1' bit indicates that this Packed Object contains an encoded occurrence of the data item corresponding to an entry in the registered Base Table associated with this ID Map.
+Note that the valid encoded entry may be found either in the first ("parentless") Packed Object of the chain (the one containing the ID Map) or in an Addendum IDLPO of that chain.
+Note further that one or more data entries may be encoded in an IDMPO, but marked "invalid" (by a Delete entry in an Addendum IDLPO).

+An ID Map shall not correspond to a Secondary ID Table instead of a Base ID Table.
+Note that data items encoded in a "parentless" Data IDMPO shall appear in the same relative order in which they are listed in the associated Base Table.
+However, additional "out of order" data items may be added to an existing data IDMPO by appending an Addendum IDLPO to the Object.

+An ID Map cannot indicate a specific number of instances (greater than one) of the same ID Value, and this would seemingly imply that only one data instance using a given ID Value can be

+- 4709 encoded in a Data IDMPO.
+However, the ID Map method needs to support the case where more 4710 two or more encoded data items are from the same identifier "class" (and thus share the same ID - 4711 Value).
+The following mechanisms address this need: - 4712 Another data item of the same class can be encoded in an Addendum IDLPO of the IDMPO.
+4713 Multiple occurrences of the same ID Value can appear on an ID List, each associated with 4714 different encoded values of the Secondary ID bits. - 4715 • A series of two or more encoded instances of the same "class" can be efficiently indicated by 4716 a single instance of an ID Value (or equivalently by a single ID Map bit), if the 4717 corresponding Base Table entry defines a "Repeat" Bit (see J.2.2). - 4718 An ID Map section may contain multiple ID Maps; a null Application Indicator section (with its AppIndicatorPresent bit set to '0') terminates the list of ID Maps.
+4719

-1/01 Hollie Bata/Bilootoly alia /taxillap iliaibatol bil 4781 I.9.1.2 Data/Directory / and A AuxMap indicator bit -- ------ --------- ---------------- --------- -------- ----------- -----
+I.9.1.2 Data/Directory and AuxMap indicator bits 4720

-- 4782 A Data/Directory indicator bit is always encoded immediately following the last ID Map. - By definition, a Data IDMPO has its Data/Directory bit set to '0', and a Directory - 4784 IDMPO has its Data/Directory bit set to '1'.
-If the Data/Directory bit is set to '1', it is - immediately followed by an AuxMap indicator bit which, if '1', indicates that an optional - 4786 AuxMap section immediately follows.
+- 4721 A Data/Directory indicator bit is always encoded immediately following the last ID Map.
+By - definition, a Data IDMPO has its Data/Directory bit set to '0', and a Directory IDMPO has its 4722 - 4723 Data/Directory bit set to '1'.
+If the Data/Directory bit is set to '1', it is immediately followed by - 4724 an AuxMap indicator bit which, if '1', indicates that an optional AuxMap section immediately - 4725 follows.